kashmir96/osoappliance/content/posts/laundry-service-in-hotel-industry.md

 ---

 title: Laundry Service In Hotel Industry
 description: "Laundry service is an important part of the hotel industry.
-It is used to clean and maintain the uniforms, linens, and towels used...see more"
+It is used to clean and maintain the uniforms, linens, and towels used...get the full scoop"
 keywords: laundry
-publishDate: 44908
+publishDate: 12/13/2022
 tags: ["Washing Machine", "Laundry Appliances"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/washingmachine/17.webp
+ image: /img/washingmachine/116.webp
- alt: 'recommended washing machine novel for all involved'
+ alt: 'the top local washing machine novel for all involved'

 ---